The Villains Roast

 "The Villains Roast" is the tenth episode of the seventeenth season of the American television series RuPaul's Drag Race.
-It aired on March 7, 2025, with Whitney Cummings as a guest judge.
+It originally aired on March 7, 2025.
+The episode's main challenge tasks contestants with performing stand-up comedy as part of a roast of former "villain" contestants.
+Whitney Cummings is a guest judge and Kandy Muse, Mistress Isabelle Brooks, and Plane Jane are the former competitors.
+Lydia B Kollins wins the main challenge.
+Arrietty is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Jewels Sparkles to "Ya Ya" (2024) by Beyoncé.

 Episode

+Whitney Cummings (top left, pictured in 2019) is a guest judge; former contestants Kandy Muse (top right, pictured at RuPaul's DragCon LA in 2022), Mistress Isabelle Brooks (bottom left, pictured at the same event in 2023), and Plane Jane (bottom right, pictured at the same event in 2024) make guest appearances.

 The contestants return to the Werk Room after the elimination of Kori King on the previous episode.
 On a new day, Michelle Visage greets the contestants and invites them to join her at the dunk tank for a mini-challenge on the main stage.
 She introduces writer Joey Nolfi of Entertainment Weekly, who helps Visage ask questions to contestants.
 The contestants fall into the dunk tank one at a time, then Visage makes Nolfi fall into the tank.
 Visage introduces the main challenge, which tasks contestants with performing stand-up comedy as part of a roast of former "villain" contestants Kandy Muse, Mistress Isabelle Brooks, and Plane Jane.
 As the winner of the main challenge on the previous episode, Jewels Sparkles determines the order in which contestants will perform.
 The contestants share their preferred placement.
 After deliberating, Jewels Sparkles shares her decision.
 Some contestants dislike their placement in the line-up and feel slighted.